ballerina-platform/module-ballerinax-aws.sqs/src/aws.sqs/Module.md

 **Receiving a Message from the SQS Queue**

 A sent message can be received with `receiveMessage` method.
-The path to the queue from the Amazon host address and appropriate attribute parameters should be used as the parameters for the operation.
+The path to the queue from the AWS host address and appropriate attribute parameters should be used as the parameters for the operation.
 A successful receive operation returns an array of `InboundMessage` objects, each containing the message and the `receiptHandler`, while the error cases returns an `error` object.

 ```ballerina
 map<string> attributes = {};